Call for Papers Agreement and Disclosure Policy

 General Submission Agreement | Disclosure Policy

-New requirements from ASHA's Continuing Education Board, approved in April 2011, add to and change required practices for all providers of ASHA continuing education.
+In April 2011, ASHA's Continuing Education Board added to and changed required practices for all providers of ASHA continuing education.
 The most substantial addition is known as Requirement 3: Transparency in Course Planning, Delivery, and Marketing, which took effect in 2012.
-Designed to promote transparency in the design, development, and presentation of courses offered for ASHA CEUs, the requirement aligns ASHA with current practices among other professions, particularly in the continuing medical education arena.
-As a result, everyone submitting a presentation, or listed as an author for a presentation for consideration at an ASHA event, is required to complete a disclosure indicating any financial or non-financial relationship related to the content of the proposed session.
-Read more about Disclosure Policy in the Frequently Asked Questions for Presenters.
+Designed to promote transparency in the design, development, and presentation of courses offered for ASHA CEUs, the requirement aligns ASHA practices with current practices among other professions, particularly in the continuing medical education arena.
+As a result, everyone submitting a presentation, or listed as an author for a presentation for consideration at an ASHA event, is required to complete a disclosure form indicating any financial or nonfinancial relationship related to the content of the proposed session.
+Read more about disclosure policy in the Frequently Asked Questions for Presenters.

 General Submission Agreement

-By submitting a paper for the ASHA Convention, you explicitly agree:
+By submitting a proposal to present at the ASHA Convention, you explicitly agree:

-- That all authors participating in the presentation shall register for the Convention.
+- That all authors participating in the presentation (presenting authors) shall register for the Convention.

 - To provide appropriate evidence to support any claims related to efficacy, validity, or reliability of approaches to assessment or treatment.

-- To disclose to ASHA any financial or nonfinancial relationship that creates a conflict of interest or the appearance of a conflict of interest, as defined in ASHA's guidelines concerning transparency and disclosure.
+- To complete the required disclosures that identify any financial or nonfinancial relationship that may create a conflict of interest or the appearance of a conflict of interest, as defined in ASHA's guidelines concerning transparency and disclosure.

-- To inform ASHA if you develop or acquire a disclosable interest related to the content of your presentation at any time before Convention.
+- To update your disclosure information and inform ASHA if you develop or acquire a financial or nonfinancial interest related to the content of your presentation at any time before the Convention.

 - To refrain from attempting to persuade attendees to purchase or use a specific product, service, piece of equipment, or device.